-- dwellings from 1st April 2012 depreciation is calculated based on the useful life of the individual components of the dwelling.
-Prior to 1st April 2012 the Major Repairs Allowance was used as a reasonable estimate for depreciation of dwellings. - other buildings straight-line allocation over the useful life of the property as estimated by the valuer - vehicles a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer - infrastructure straight-line allocation of between 25-40 years. - Plant, furniture & equipment straight line allocation over the useful life of asset.
+- Dwellings from 1st April 2012 depreciation is calculated based on the useful life of the individual components of the dwelling. - other buildings straight-line allocation over the useful life of the property as estimated by the valuer - vehicles a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer - Infrastructure straight-line allocation of between 25-40 years. - Plant, furniture & equipment straight line allocation over the useful life of asset.